Plasma and the blood system supply chain

 - Coagulation factors, which help those living with congenital bleeding disorders, such as hemophilia A and B and von Willebrand’s disease.

-“Plasma sufficiency” refers specifically to the percentage of plasma collected in Canada by the accountable blood operator to manufacture into immunoglobulins exclusively for patients in this country.
+“Plasma sufficiency” refers specifically to the percentage of plasma collected in Canada and managed by the accountable national blood operator, Canadian Blood Services, to manufacture immunoglobulins exclusively for patients in this country.
 Blood supply systems around the world track plasma sufficiency with a focus on immunoglobulins because they are such a highly used category of plasma protein products.

 On behalf of the provinces and territories, Canadian Blood Services ensures plasma sufficiency and security of supply for immunoglobulins by doing two things: